TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 8. Ensure all numeric sensors use `state_class: measurement` so statistics are recorded.

 Plant profiles are stored in the `plants/` directory and can be created through the config flow or edited manually.
+Each newly generated profile is also cached under `data/profile_cache/` so it can be uploaded to a public database in a future release.
+When you're ready to share new profiles, run the `upload_profile_cache.py` script to send them to the external service.

 Once you have at least one plant configured, open **Settings → Devices & Services → Horticulture Assistant**.
 Here you can edit existing plant profiles and use the **Add Plant** button to create new ones without returning to the integrations list.